DreAymi/SAXS_reconstruction/README.md

 # User Guide

 ------
->
-Attention:
+**Attention**:
-     When you download this project on github, there are three model files in the 'model' directory named with model.ckpt*.
+     When you download this project on github, there are three model files in the '_model_' directory named with model.ckpt\*.
      The files are too large to download to be included in the zipped file.
 You need to download the models file mannually, then put them in the 'model' directory.

 -------